h0se69/ProxyDeliveryScript/README.md

 If you find this script helpful, enjoy!

+I apologize in advance if I uploaded the files incorrectly to Github im new to github :|

 There is a good amount of things I can change to improve this but it works so ¯\_(ツ)_/¯ if anyone would like a private script with more error handling or what not shoot me a DM

 on twitter @h0se_69 or discord h0se_69#4935 and I can help you out